High-Value Customers: How to Find Them to Boost Revenue

-The last point to note is that browser fingerprinting is a somewhat contentious practice, which is why a number of privacy-advocacy groups have developed anti-tracking and anti-fingerprinting techniques and tools.
+The last point to note is that browser fingerprinting is a somewhat contentious practice, which is why a number of privacy-advocacy groups have developed anti-tracking and anti-fingerprinting techniques and tools, though browser fingerprinting tools like SEON can detect these as well.

 Browser fingerprinting tools gather user data relating to users’ software and hardware configurations, including: